Toyota Hilux pickup review

 Inside the Double Cab, there’s plenty of room for two adults in the front and back seats and interior quality is impressive for a pickup.
 Toyota has done a good job of making the dashboard attractive while keeping it tough and robust, so it’s not that far away from Toyota’s road cars.

-Trim levels are Active, Icon, Invincible and Invincible X and we’d say Icon is the best starting point for most customers because it gets 17-inch alloy wheels, an eight-inch touchscreen infotainment system, Apple CarPlay and Android Auto, a reversing camera, cruise control and the Double Cab body as standard.
-Active is utilitarian and aimed squarely at tradespeople and fleet customers, but the top two Invincible trims up the ante with 18-inch alloy wheels, LED headlights, chrome or black trim and a premium stereo system.
+Trim levels are Active, Icon, Invincible, Invincible X and GR Sport, and we’d say Icon is the best starting point for most customers because it gets 17-inch alloy wheels, an eight-inch touchscreen infotainment system, Apple CarPlay and Android Auto, a reversing camera, cruise control and the Double Cab body as standard.
+Active is utilitarian and aimed squarely at tradespeople and fleet customers.
+The two Invincible trims up the ante with 18-inch alloy wheels, LED headlights, chrome or black trim and a premium stereo system, while the GR Sport takes cues from Toyota’s sportiest models, with unique exterior styling and alloy wheels, GR Sport Alcantara seats, paddle shifters to control the transmission, and dampers specific to the model.

 Every facelifted version of the Hilux from the entry-level Active trim upwards gets Toyota Safety Sense as standard, which helped it earn a five-star rating when Euro NCAP tested it in 2016.
 The Hilux has a reputation for being one of the world's toughest vehicles, and it would be a shock if reliability was anything less than impressive given this pedigree.